jordanhubbard/OrcaSlicer/doc/automation.md

 scripts introspect, drive, and screenshot the running OrcaSlicer GUI.
-It is built for end-to-end testing and automation: a script can enumerate the live widget tree, click buttons, type text, send keyboard shortcuts, wait for UI state, query high-level application state, and capture window images (the on-screen capture includes the 3D viewport).
+It is built for end-to-end testing and automation: a script can enumerate the live widget tree, click buttons, type text, send keyboard shortcuts, wait for UI state, query high-level application state, load models/projects into the running instance, switch the active view/tab, and capture window images (the on-screen capture includes the 3D viewport).

 This document is the protocol reference.
 It describes activation, the transport,